thenanosoft/SQL-Exercise/Exercise/Lecture-6.md

 ```

 ### WHERE Clause
-WHERE Clause is use to retrieve only those record who fulfil the specified criteria or condition.
+WHERE Clause is use to retrieve only those record who fulfill the specified criteria or condition.
 ```SQL
 # show only those teacher name their salary is greater than 20 thousand
 SELECT teacher_Name from ABC_Teachers